clibuilder/clibuilder/packages/clibuilder/README.md

 [![Visual Studio Code][vscode-image]][vscode-url]
 [![Wallaby.js][wallaby-image]][wallaby-url]

-A highly customizable command line library.
+A highly customizable command line application builder.

 ## What's new in v8

 Key highlights:

 - Support standalone CLI
-  - `name` and `version` are not required and not read from `package.json`.
+  - `name` and `version` are now required and not read from `package.json`.
 - Plugins are loaded through config
-  - This drastically improve startup time, as it does not scan in the `node_modules` anymore.
+  - This drastically improve startup time, as it does not scan `node_modules` anymore.
   - Also better support other package manager such as `yarn PnP` and `pnpm`.
 - `keywords` are now used for plugin lookup.
 - Distribute `ESM` along with `CJS`.

-## Features
+## Feature Highlights

+- support default commands and sub-commands `my-cli cmd1 cmd2 cmd3`
+- configuration file support
 - plugin support: write commands in separate packages and reuse by multiple CLI
-- configuration file support
-- type inference for config, arguments, and options
-- nested commands `my-cli cmd1 cmd2 cmd3`
-- type validation for config, arguments, and options\
+- type inference and validation for config, arguments, and options\
   using [zod](https://github.com/colinhacks/zod) (exported as `z`)

 ## Install